neutrino-cern/neutrino-cern.github.io/docs/Computing/LXPLUS.md

 kinit username@CERN.CH
 ```

-Then you should be able to connect via the terminal using VSCode without having to enter your password.
+Then you should be able to connect via the terminal or using VSCode without having to enter your password.

 #### Windows
 Since there is no official support from the Remote SSH extension to use WSL, by default it uses the Windows ssh client.
 There is however a hacky way of using WSL to make the `ssh` connection instead.
 We need to create a `.bat` file with the following content.